 Your snack is Lays, ours is insects

 Cool, right?
-As you don’t need to worry about how much air comparing to potatoes in your Lays pack anymore.
-You can find many kinds of crawlies in this Thai “special snack”, from grasshoppers to silkworms, which are sold widely on many markets, sois (streets) or convenience stores.
+As you don’t need to worry about how much air compared to potatoes in your Lays pack anymore.
+You can find many kinds of crawlies in this Thai “special snack”, from grasshoppers to silkworms, which are sold widely in many markets, sois (streets) or convenience stores.
 It seems to be adventurous at first, but actually, it tastes no adventurously at all.
 Keep calm and enjoy the tradition!

 Take your shoes off

 Although they are “the” limited Louboutin shoes, we are afraid that you must take them off… In Thailand, people’s feet are considered the most disrespectful part of the body.
 This is why visitors will notice that at many establishments, from restaurants to massage parlors and especially homes, Thai people remove their shoes before entering.
 Be sure to follow the lead, and whatever you do, do not point your feet in the direction of someone else.
 It is considered very impolite.
 As an extension of this tradition, the head is considered the most sacred part of a person’s body, so do not touch anyone’s head unless given permission.

 Thai people put respect to their King and Thai royal family on a very serious level.
 Don’t joke about their Royal-related people or things in their country as there are strict rules in place to punish those who display otherwise.